Email FacebookTwitterMenu burgerClose thin

 Determining if you can retire at age 53 requires a thorough financial assessment.
 To understand your financial foundation, start by calculating your total retirement savings, including investments and other assets.
 Next, estimate your annual retirement expenses.
 Be sure to include healthcare costs, which can be significant before Medicare eligibility at 65.

 Early retirement means finding healthcare solutions before Medicare eligibility.
-Research private health insurance options, which can cost $395,000 for a healthy 65-year-old couple.
-To combat this, some early retirees maintain part-time jobs specifically to access employer-sponsored health benefits until Medicare kicks in.
+If you’re planning to retire at age 53, that means you’ll need to pay for 12 years of private health insurance before becoming eligible for Medicare at 65.
+To address this, some early retirees maintain part-time jobs specifically to access employer-sponsored health benefits until Medicare kicks in.

 While you cannot collect Social Security until age 62, your retirement plan should account for when you will start benefits.
 Taking benefits at 62 provides income sooner but permanently reduces your monthly payment.
 Waiting until full retirement age (66-67) or even age 70 increases your benefit amount substantially.

-Retiring at 53 means potentially funding over 40 years of retirement.
+Retiring at 53 means potentially funding more than 40 years of retirement.
 Consider how inflation will affect your purchasing power over such an extended period.
 Many financial experts often recommend the 4% rule as a starting point.
 This means you withdraw no more than 4% of your portfolio in the first year of retirement, then adjust for inflation thereafter.
+(The creator of the 4% rule has since updated his safe withdrawal rate to 4.7%.)

 Your investment strategy should balance growth potential with appropriate risk management to ensure your savings last throughout your retirement years.
 Before finalizing your decision to retire at 53, stress-test your financial plan against various scenarios.
 This includes market downturns, higher inflation and unexpected expenses.